venkatmamillapalli/iDevops/Kubernetos/Kubernetos_installation.md

 * then we need to install kubectl,kubeadm,kubelet

-nstalling kubeadm, kubelet and kubectl
+installing kubeadm, kubelet and kubectl
 You will install these packages on all of your machines:

 ### kubeadm